SharkSSL FreeRTOS/lwIP ESP32 IDE

 (Educational Tool)

 Get ahead of the game by learning about the SSL/TLS protocol and secure IoT communication with the SharkSSL ESP32 IDE.
 Not only does it provide you with a wealth of knowledge on these topics, but it also comes with a variety of C source code example programs, including the Barracuda App Server, that you can use as a starting point for your own projects.
-With the help of SharkSSL ESP32 IDE, you'll quickly become an expert in using TLS for secure communication on FreeRTOS powered devices.
-Don't wait any longer, start your IoT development journey now with this user-friendly IDE.
+With the help of SharkSSL ESP32 IDE, you'll quickly become an expert in using TLS for secure communication on FreeRTOS-powered devices.

 The SharkSSL ESP32 C source code IDE provides an easy-to-use C development environment for compiling SharkSSL IoT C code examples and for uploading the compiled examples to an ESP32.
 The IDE provides a complete development environment with no other tools required!